10kh-at-rb/poodr/README.md

 * `head` - returns a duplicate of the snakes head.

 ### What Now?

-The first part of chapter essentially says that when you first write your class not to design anything, just get something that works.
-It is only after having something that you can begin to ask questions of it.
-It is in asking questions of your code that a design emerges.
-Do not do a Big Up Front Design(BFUD).
+The first part of the Chapter 2 in POODR says to avoid design until you have something to work with.
+You can't possibly get it right the first time so don't even try.
+Write something that works and then refactor it using the principles of OOD as your guidelines.

-You ask questions that lead you to discover what kind of thing you've written which will reveal the things you need to do to make sure that your class is easy to change.
+ We use the principles of OOD by asking questions that reveal things about our code.
+As we reveal more and more about our code, the design emerges.

 Remember: